TileShapeCollection

 By default each rectangle in a TileShapeCollection occupies the entire tile (16x16).
 Custom shapes can be defined in Tiled to create rectangles which occupy less than the entire tile, or even polygons for sloped collision.
 Partial tile collisions are defined in the TSX file, typically in the StandardTileset.tsx.
 To add collision on tiles:

-1. Open the TSX file in Tiled
+1. Open one of your levels in Tiled

-2. Select the tile which should have partial collision
+4. Select the tile which should have partial collision

-3. Select View -> View and Toolbars -> Tile Collision Editor
+5. Select View -> View and Toolbars -> Tile Collision Editor

-4. Draw a rectangle or polygon on the tile
+6. Draw a rectangle or polygon on the tile

 2. Repeat this process for any other tile which should have custom shapes.